-Corkcicle’s sturdy tumbler got a mod makeover.
-Now choose from bold neon colors — and don’t worry, it’ll still keep your coffee hot for three hours or cool for nine.
+Corkcicle’s sturdy tumbler is a stylish and sturdy way to keep your cold brew truly cold all day long (up to nine hours!).
+And don’t worry, it’ll also keep your coffee hot for as long as three hours.
 Note: Pictured color is no longer available, but the other options are just as great.

 MiiR 32 oz Howler, $42.95